kunpengcompute/Spark-ml-algo-lib/README.md

 Introduction
 ============

 MACHINE LEARNING Algorithm library, running on KUNPENG chipset, is an accelerated library that provides a rich set of higher-level tools for machine learning algorithms.
-It is based on the original APIs from Apache Spark version 2.3.2.
+It is based on the original APIs from Apache  [Spark 2.3.2](https://github.com/apache/spark/tree/v2.3.2).
 The accelerated library for performance optimization greatly improves the computational performance of big data algorithm scenarios.

 The current version provides three common learning algorithms: Support Vector Machine (SVM) Algorithm, Random Forest Classifier (RFC) algorithm, and Gradient Boosting Decision Tree (GBDT) algorithm.
 You can find the latest documentation, including a programming guide, on the project web page.
 This README file only contains basic setup instructions.